-Figure 8: Daily summer water temperature predictions resulting from the modelling of various indicated Kenney Dam release volume and release temperature scenarios, at four locations in the Nechako/Stuart watershed.
+Figure 8: Daily summer water temperature predictions (beginning July 1st) resulting from the modelling of various indicated Kenney Dam release volume and release temperature scenarios, at four locations in the Nechako/Stuart watershed.
 Release volume was based on a percentage of the actual volumes released from the Skins spillway during warm (1998) and cool (1995) years.
 A horizontal 20°C line identifies the STMP target temperature at Finmoore and a value that approaches the biological limit for migrating salmon.
-The top left and right graphs are approximately represent the actual conditions in 1995 and 1998 respectively.
+The top left and right graphs are approximate representations of the actual conditions in 1995 and 1998 respectively.

-Figure 9: Daily summer water temperature predictions resulting when a baseflow of 53 cms of water is released from Kenney Dam at 10°C. The model uses mean meteorological and tributary conditions during the past 30 years as input.
-The 20 °C temperature target at Finmoore is indicated with a horizontal line.
+Figure 9: Daily summer water temperature predictions resulting when 53 cms of water (the current pre-operational base release from SLS) is released from Kenney Dam at 10°C. The model uses mean meteorological and tributary conditions during the past 30 years as input.
+The 20°C temperature target at Finmoore is indicated with a horizontal line.
 Historically Early Stuart sockeye can enter the Nechako during a period spanning several weeks as described by a dashed horizontal line above the x-axis (Table 1).

 Figure 10: A model rendition of downstream temperature convergence of small quantities of water (25 cms) released at seven different temperatures from the Kenney Dam (Reach 1) and tracked by reach to the Stuart confluence (Reach 34).
 Input from 2 major tributaries and the temperature target site at Finmoore are indicated.
 Coined the "rake effect", it is most apparent at low flows but demonstrates the tendency for cool water to warm at a greater rate than water with a temperature near thermal equilibrium regardless of volume.
+Reach = 5700 m.